 If you have a dog over 4 months old, you must have a dog licence.
 If you do not have a licence for your dog, you could face an 'on-the-spot' fine.
 If you do not pay this fine you can be prosecuted.
 If convicted, you could be fined up to €2,500 or up to 3 months' imprisonment (or both).

 If you are ordered to pay a fine, you have the option to pay in full or by instalment.

 You can pay by instalment only if the fine is more than €100.
 Instalment payments should be made through An Post.
 There are rules on how much you must pay by instalment and when.

 If you do not pay a fine, you can be brought back to court.
 The judge may:

 - Make an attachment order or a recovery order, to collect the money from you directly

-If none of these options is appropriate, or if you do not comply with a Community Service Order, you may be sent to prison.
+If no other options is appropriate, or if you do not comply with a Community Service Order, you could be sent to prison.